STKR2/My/README.md

 - `/userbotjoin` - invite the userbot to join group (admin only)
 - `/userbotleave` - instruct userbot to leave the group (admin only)
 - `/leaveall` - order the userbot to leave from all group (sudo only)
+- `/clean` - clean all raw files
+- `/rmd` - clean all downloaded files

 ## Heroku Deployment 💜
 The easy way to host this bot, deploy to Heroku, Change the app country to Europe (it will help to make the bot stable).